Factual0367/Break-Down-Walls/README.md

  It is possible to change which mirror is used by the extension by right clicking on the toolbar icon, selecting "Manage extension" and opening "Options" in the page.
 Currently there are only 4 mirrors, I may add more.

- Download the addon file from Releases page, add it to Firefox from Addons page.
+ To use it, download the addon file from Releases page, add it to Firefox from Addons page.

  ### To do